Safi1317/Fitness-Blog/README.md

 ## Usage

 - First, you login to the application.
-- You will be prompted with the homepage, my post, login pages.
+- You will be prompted with the homepage, and login page.
 - Once you have logged, choose the fitness workout you want to work on.
-- To add the fitness exercise that you would like to achieve, navigate to "my work"

 ## Credits